 The master bedroom is a kingsize, sleeping two, while bedroom two provides a double with an extra two truckle beds.
 Bedroom three is a king with en-suite, while bedroom four is a superking with the option of converting to zip-and-link twins.
 Bedroom five is a double plus sofa bed, and bedroom six is a double.
-Four more guests can be accommodated on a double sofa bed available in the play room, and a further two single put-up beds.
+Two more guests can be accommodated on a double sofa bed available in the play room.

 In the comfort and safety of the grounds, kids have their pick of a variety of distractions, from the fenced playground with Wendy house and swings to the lush, flat lawns.
 The gardens are perfect for football, cricket and croquet.
 Or let them find their own adventures.
 With more than three acres to play with, they’ll want for nothing.